ocornoc/dycovec/README.md

 `DycoVec`s are thread-safe vectors that support random access, iteration, and tail pushing in an `O(1)`, wait-free\* manner, *and that's it*!
-For the sake of performance, there is no support for *concurrent* clearing or deletion, though this still can be performed given a mutable reference.
+For the sake of performance, there is no support for *concurrent* clearing, though this still can be performed given a mutable reference.

 ```rust
 use dycovec::DycoVec;